Peace, Justice and Strong Institutions

 Lakehead University invites local stakeholders and community members to engage in meaningful dialogue and actively participate in the university’s decision-making process through a series of open public meetings conducted throughout the year.

-The Lakehead University Board of Governors permits deputations from interested parties by appointment during open meetings of the Board of Governors in accordance with the procedures set out in the Board of Governors Deputation Policy.
+The Lakehead University Board of Governors permits deputations from interested parties by appointment during open meetings of the Board of Governors in accordance with the procedures set out in the Board of Governors Deputation Policy (last updated in 2024).
 Deputations are intended to provide the opportunity for individuals and organizations to express their interest in and views on specific matters directly to the Board.

-All Senate meetings are open to observers, guests and the public except where the Senate has resolved by a majority vote to move in camera for the consideration of sensitive, personal or confidential business.
+All Senate meetings are open to observers, guests and the public, except when the Senate by majority vote, resolves to move in camera for the consideration of sensitive, personal or confidential business.
 If any member of the public would like to speak or present at a Senate meeting, they must contact the University Secretariat at least eight business days prior to the meeting to be considered for the meeting agenda.

 The President's Advisory Council on Economic Development for Simcoe County advises the President of Lakehead University of opportunities within the regional economic development ecosystem with a focus on strategic partnerships with local communities, municipalities, businesses and industry to support innovation, economic development and the creation of highly skilled job-seekers in Simcoe County.